terrorizer1980/rest-api-client-ng/README.md

 ## Overview

 This project is a package that provides a Angular TypeScript REST client intended to be used as a dependency for other [Senzing](https://senzing.com/senzing-api/) projects like [@senzing/sdk-components-ng](https://www.npmjs.com/package/@senzing/sdk-components-ng]).
 This project should conform to the OAS schema defined in [Senzing/senzing-rest-api-specification](https://github.com/Senzing/senzing-rest-api-specification/blob/master/senzing-rest-api.yaml)

+The usage for classes, models, and services can be found in the [documentation examples](http://hub.senzing.com/rest-api-client-ng/).

 ## Installation